 Gay and trans “panic” defenses have been used to acquit dozens of murderers of their crimes.
 In fact, a gay “panic” defense was used as recently as April 2018 to mitigate a murder charge to criminally negligent homicide.
-Even in instances where juries are instructed not to listen to gay/trans “panic” defenses, the implicit homophobic bias of hearing the defense at all can still influence the jury’s decision.
-For example, in cases where perpetrators are not acquitted as a result of a gay/trans “panic” defense, the jury may still deadlock because it is unable to shake the inherent homophobia of the defense.
-When it comes to deciding an LGBT individual’s right to life, a hung jury and a mitigated sentence have the same effect: they withhold justice from LGBTQ+ victims and send the harmful message that an LGBTQ+ person’s life is not worth protecting in a court of law.
+Even in instances where juries are instructed not to listen to gay and trans “panic” defenses, the implicit homophobic bias of hearing the defense at all can still influence the jury’s decision.
+For example, in cases where perpetrators are not acquitted as a result of a gay and trans “panic” defense, the jury may still deadlock because it is unable to shake the inherent homophobia of the defense.
+When it comes to deciding an LGBTQ+ individual’s right to life, a hung jury and a mitigated sentence have the same effect: they withhold justice from LGBTQ+ victims and send the harmful message that an LGBTQ+ person’s life is not worth protecting in a court of law.

 What can be done?

-Some courts and legislatures have begun to curb the use of gay and trans panic defenses, but many states are lagging behind.
-In order to ensure that gay/trans panic defenses are not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
+Some courts and legislatures have begun to curb the use of gay and trans “panic” defenses, but many states are lagging behind.
+In order to ensure that gay and trans “panic” defenses are not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
 However, jury instructions are often not enough to ensure that people are not swayed by discriminatory appeals, so legislatures should specify that neither non-violent sexual advances nor the discovery of a person’s gender identity can be adequate provocation for murder.
-Finally, local governments need to educate courts, prosecutors, defense council, and the public about the devastating individual and legal consequences of gay/trans “panic” defenses.
+Finally, local governments need to educate courts, prosecutors, defense council, and the public about the devastating individual and legal consequences of gay and trans “panic” defenses.